snotskie/ttrpg/md/index.md

 Additionally, injuries you receive may affect specific Stats, and these effects may range in degree.
 The lowest degree injury conditions are "aches," and the worst are "vulnerabilities."

-- **Ache:** For example, Headache, Handcramp, Heartache, and Homesick.
-Rolls you make with the affected Stat that would roll the highest value on the die instead roll the second highest.
-This condition lasts until the end of the scene.
+- **Ache:** Rolls you make with the affected Stat that would roll the highest value on the die instead roll the second highest.
+This condition lasts until the end of the scene. *For example, Headache, Handcramp, Heartache, and Homesick.*
-- **Pain:** For example, Migraine, Soreness, Sadness, and Robbery.
-Rolls you make with the affected Stat are made with a $-1$ modifier.
-This condition lasts until you rest in a safe place.
+- **Pain:** Rolls you make with the affected Stat are made with a $-1$ modifier.
+This condition lasts until you rest in a safe place. *For example, Migraine, Soreness, Sadness, and Robbery.*
-- **Weakness:** For example, Confusion, Exhaustion, Dejection, and Illness.
-Rolls you make with the affected Stat cannot receive Help, including Help from items, Abilities, or situations.
-This condition lasts until it is treated.
+- **Weakness:** Rolls you make with the affected Stat cannot receive Help, including Help from items, Abilities, or situations.
+This condition lasts until it is treated. *For example, Confusion, Exhaustion, Dejection, and Illness.*
-- **Vulnerability:** For example, Memory Loss, Numbness, Wretchedness, and Destitution.
-When an opposing character witnesses you perform a roll using the affected Stat, they may have you perform the roll again and use the new value.
-This condition lasts until it is treated.
+- **Vulnerability:** When an opposing character witnesses you perform a roll using the affected Stat, they may have you perform the roll again and use the new value.
+This condition lasts until it is treated. *For example, Memory Loss, Numbness, Wretchedness, and Destitution.*

-## GM Guide: Describing Wounds
+### GM Guide: Describing Wounds
 <!-- _class: guide -->

 When describing the results of wounds dealt to or by the player characters, don't only rely on status conditions or descriptions of injuries.